AyanMK/AyanMK/README.md

 I like to create applications and websites.
 Although want to be a game developer.

-Programing Skills:  C / Python / HTML / CSS / JS
+Programing Skills:  C / C++ / Java / Python / HTML / CSS / JS

 Other Skills: Illustration(Adobe Illustrator) / Photoshop(Adobe Photoshop)